godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask3.md

 Before you begin on this task you must complete the [first](evmTask1.md) and [second](evmTask2.md) tasks.
 If you have not completed them, please do so now.

-You will need the private key from the **Ethereum** address that you used in the previous task.
+You will need the private key from the **Ethereum** address you used in the previous task.
 Make sure this is Ethereum private key for Layer 2, not the private key from your Nervos CKB Layer 1 address.
-If you do not have this, you can follow the instructions in [this tutorial](evmTask5.md), to extract your private key from MetaMask.
+If you do not have this, you can follow the instructions in [this tutorial](evmTask5.md) to extract your private key from MetaMask.

-This task requires the Code Examples repo ([layer2-evm-documentation](https://github.com/nervosnetwork/layer2-evm-documentation)) which was setup in [task 2](evmTask2.md#2.-clone-and-setup-the-code-examples-repository).
+This task requires the Code Examples repo ([layer2-evm-documentation](https://github.com/nervosnetwork/layer2-evm-documentation)) which was set up in [task 2](evmTask2.md#2.-clone-and-setup-the-code-examples-repository).
 If you do not have this repo available for any reason, please set it up now.

 ### 1. Prepare the Smart Contract Address and ABI

 In order to execute a function call on a smart contract, it must be deployed, and you must have the ABI that was generated when the code was originally compiled.
-"ABI" stands for Application Binary Interface, and it contains the information required by an application to interface and call functions on the smart contract.
+"ABI" stands for Application Binary Interface, which contains the information an application requires to interface and call functions on the smart contract requires.

 In the [previous task](evmTask2.md), you compiled and deployed an Ethereum smart contract.
 You may be able to reuse that smart contract for this task.
 If it is no longer available, please revisit the [previous task](evmTask2.md) and complete it again.&#x20;